Women’s & Gender Studies Course Offerings

 This course engages in an interdisciplinary and multimedia examination of social inequality, focusing on the complex and intersecting ways that social groups gain advantage over and marginalize others.
 Students will examine topics including race (whiteness), sexuality (heterosexuality), gender (masculinity), class (economic and cultural capital), and nationality (global privilege associated with first-world status).
 This course will integrate perspectives on how privilege is reinforced in day-to-day interactions as well as in larger social structures.

 WMGS / HIST 351 Women, Gender and Imperialism

-From the 1850s through the 1950s, Western women played significant roles in the British colonies in Africa and India in the fields of education, public health and missionary work.
-These women believed that they could improve the lives of non-Western women by acculturating them to the norms of their own middle-class, Western and Christian lives.
+Western women played significant roles in British colonies in Africa and India in the fields of education, public health and missionary work.
+These woman believed that they could improve the lives of non-Western women by acculturating them to middle-class, Western and Christian norms.
 The course will explore how these women tried to reshape key social institutions in Africa and India such as marriage, parenting, medical practices and religion.
 This course will also explore how the women and men these individuals came to “civilize” in turn shaped the cross-cultural encounter through their powerful reactions to the often unwelcome acculturating messages they received.
-The course draws upon historical material and autobiographical, literary, missionary and travelers’ accounts to investigate these events.
 Spring semester, alternate years.